lance-lmwang/libtiff/doc/functions/TIFFquery.rst

 :c:func:`TIFFCurrentDirectory` returns the index of the current directory (directories are numbered starting at 0).
 This number is suitable for use with the :c:func:`TIFFSetDirectory` routine.

-Be aware, that the return value is not valid until the directory is "written" to file.
+.. note:: Be aware that the return value is not valid until the directory is "written" to file.

 :c:func:`TIFFLastDirectory` returns a non-zero value if the current directory is the last directory in the file; otherwise zero is returned.